Xilinx/PYNQ/docs/source/13_faqs.rst

    Once you connect to the board, you can configure the network interface in Ubuntu

 ...
-How to I change Ubuntu settings on the board?
+How to I modify the Zybo Ubuntu operating system?
    Connect to the board using a terminal, and change the settings as you would for any other Ubuntu machine.
-See Ubuntu documentation for further information.
+Zybo comes with a standard Ubuntu 15.10 build.

 ...
-Find the IP address of the board
+How to find the IP address of the board
-   Connect to the board using a terminal (see above) and type 'ifconfig' to find the IP address for the eth0 Ethernet adapter
+   Connect to the board using a terminal (see above) and type 'hostname -I' to find the IP address for the eth0 Ethernet adapter

 ...
 How do I set/change the static IP address on the board The Static IP address is set in /etc/dhcp/dhclient.conf  - you can modify the board's static IP there